 Strong Neighbourhood Grant

-Great cities are made up of strong neighbourhoods.
-In turn, it takes citizens that are inspired, involved, connected, and empowered to create strong neighbourhoods.
-This understanding inspired us to partner with the Central Okanagan Foundation to offer matching grants of up to $1,500 to support resident-led activities that: socially connect neighbours; enhance the neighbourhood through placemaking projects; or involve neighbours sharing skills or talents with each other.
+We have partnered with the Central Okanagan Foundation to offer matching grants of up to $1,500 to support small-scale, resident-led activities that connect neighbours, enhance neighbourhoods through placemaking projects, or involve neighbours sharing skills or talents with each other.

 This program aims to provide assistance to residents at the neighbourhood level for the purpose of: